lnobach/jitsi-cloud-config/README.md

 - It is recommended to have an Elastic IP in place to keep the public address if instances are recreated.
 If you don't want to use it, remove the `/opt/app/tools/set_elastic_address` execution from your cloud-config.
+- If your Web frontend is not working, try to first check if your Web frontend does not work:
+`ssh -t root@<ip> "cd /opt/jitsi; docker-compose logs --tail=100 -f web"`.
+If it has failed, it might be due to a timing error with assigning the elastic IP.
+Then try to restart the `web`
+service: `ssh -t root@<ip> "cd /opt/jitsi; docker-compose restart web"